Snooza dog beds

 outdoor concrete top table

-DIY concrete outdoor table
+DIY concrete outdoor table oval shaped dining table

 white finger tile leg

-outdoor concrete table closeup
+Outdoor concrete table closeup

 concrete top table with tiled legs